-To the uninitiated, most iPhones are pretty similar-looking, and even experts find it hard to discern visually between models such as the iPhone 3G and 3GS, or iPhone 4 and 4S.
+Readers often ask: "What kind of iPhone have I got?"
+To the uninitiated, most iPhone handsets are pretty similar-looking, and even experts find it hard to tell apart some particularly samey pairs of models such as the iPhone 3G and 3GS, or iPhone 4 and 4S.

-When we say "small number" we mean "small print", and you may find it very hard to read the number with the naked eye.
-Don't be embarrassed to use a magnifying glass!
+When we say "small number" we really do mean small, and you may find it hard to read the number with the naked eye.
+A magnifying glass will help if you've got one!

 - A1203: Original iPhone